jonlpersson/ed-latimore/site/_posts/2022-10-07-5-lessons-from-getting-punched-in-the-face.md

 Until then, the rest is up to you.

-{% include widgets/summary.html id="Fighters-Mindset" %}
+{% include widgets/summary.html id="Stoic-Street-Smarts" %}